gloveboxes/Azure-Sphere-Learning-Path/README.md

 ## Why Azure Sphere

 As billions of new devices are connected, organizations need to secure them to help protect data, privacy, physical safety, and infrastructure.
 Azure Sphere builds on decades of Microsoft experience in hardware, software, and cloud to provide a turnkey solution for IoT devices.
-Azure Sphere is secure by design so you can build innovative IoT products that customer can use with confidence.
+Azure Sphere is secure by design so you can build innovative IoT products that customers can use with confidence.

 ---